Best broker for Spanish investors

 Best Broker for Spanish Investors (2026):

-Spanish investors face a specific set of constraints: Modelo 720 reporting, CNMV oversight, and PRIIPs/KID rules that block access to US-domiciled ETFs.
-This guide ranks the four most-used options against those filters — cost, custody, regulatory standing, and tax-reporting quality.
+Spanish investors face a specific set of constraints: Modelo 720 reporting, no automatic Hacienda data from foreign brokers, and PRIIPs/KID rules that block US-domiciled ETFs.
+This guide ranks five of the most-used options against those filters — cost, custody, regulatory standing, and how painful they make your tax declaration.

 Best broker for Spanish investors hero banner showing the Spanish flag and three broker options on smartphone screens, with euro coins and key labels highlighting low fees, social investing, and forex or CFD features on a map background.